drninkeo/webserver-time/README.md

 ## Configuration options:

-The following variables can be changed in the header of the screenshot.js:
+The following variables can be changed in the header of timedisplay.js:

-    showTimeOnPhone = true;        		// Set to true to enable display on mobile, false to hide it showDate = true;                      	// true to show the date, false to hide it updateInfo = true; 			// Enable or disable the daily plugin version check for admin
+    showTimeOnPhone = false;		// Set to true to enable display on mobile, false to hide it showDate = true;			// true to show the date, false to hide it
+	updateInfo = true; 			// Enable or disable the daily plugin update check for admin forceManualTime = true;		// Enables forcing a manually specified time offset, set below manualUtcOffset = 10.0;
+	isDstPeriod = true;			// Set to true if the server is located in a DST observant region, and DST is currently in use. timeStringDisplay = "AEDT"; // Server region display.

 ## Important notes: